wp-plugins/contact-form-lite/readme.txt

 === Contact Form Lite ===
 Contributors: GhozyLab
 Donate link: http://ghozylab.com/
-Tags: form, contact, contact form, form builder, form, contact us, image, images, plugin, admin, ajax, widget Requires at least: 3.3
+Tags: form, contact, contact form, form builder, form, form plugin, image, images, plugin, admin, ajax, widget Requires at least: 3.3
 Tested up to: 4.1.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easy way to create awesome contact form for your site.
+The easy way to create responsive contact form for your site.

 == Description ==

-This plugin allows you to create contact form in minutes.
-Easy drag and drop interface to create your forms in seconds, you won't have to code anything and your forms will work right out of the box.
+This plugin allows you to create best contact form with quickly and easily drag and drop interface, you won't have to code anything and your forms will work right out of the box.

+Not only does the Contact Form Lite take care of the functionality, it can very easily make your form look great too.
+For the more advanced user, you will not be disappointed with the flexibility of the styling features of Contact Form Lite.

+You can have total control of your form design and there are plenty layout options so you can take it as far as you like.

 > #### **Live Demos**
 > * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-standart-form/" target="_blank">DEMO - STANDART FORM ( LITE VERSION )</a>